 Next up we wanted to see some of the bars recommended on LP, but we ended in a massage parlor where we got a foot massage.
 Definitely needed that after the long day.
 When we left we saw a shop across the street that sold, mountain gear and I bought a waterproof jacket, waterproof mountain shoes and a little down jacket.
 I didn’t bring enough clothes and no way was I doing the upcoming trekking tour without the right gear.

 Before dinner we stopped at a beer, had a beer to relax and shared a fried cheese as an appetizer.
-The cheese was topped with granulated sugar which didn’t work for me with the beer.
+Granulated sugar was on top of the cheese sugar which didn’t work for me with the beer.

 We ate dinner at the golden panda which was recommended as well in the LP only now we found a place.
 The food was forgettable though, the complimentary tea tasted of dirt and overall I was wondering when exactly Lonely Planet had been here the last time.
 But at least we had a good time.
 Yours, Pollybert